-How to Find Fulfilling Work is one of six books in The School of Life’s practical philosophy series, edited by Alain de Botton.
+How to Find Fulfilling Work is part of the The School of Life’s practical philosophy series, edited by Alain de Botton.

 Buy on Amazon UK (paperback and ebook) or at your local bookseller.

 Now available in: US edition, Spanish, Catalan, Dutch, Brazil edition, Portugal edition, German, Korean, Chinese, Hebrew, Greek, Turkish, Hungarian and Japanese.
 Coming soon in French, Italian, Serbian and Persian.

 ‘How To Find Fulfilling Work is brilliant, insightful and inspirational.
 If you’re unemployed or looking for more meaningful work this thrilling book will change your life.‘ Mary Anne Hobbes, DJ and music broadcaster

 Chosen as one of the Best Books of 2013 at Brain Picker

 Can you take your working life in new directions?